A generalization of Schmidt number for multipartite states: Conclusion

 \section{Conclusion}

-In this letter, the Schmidt number and the Schmidt coefficient for multipartite case are established for the first time.
-We showed that the Schmidt number is a well-defined entanglement measure since it is entanglement monotonic.
-Our results may shed new lights on the task of multipartite systems: the multipartite states can be classified via the generalized Schmidt number. \if Secondly, it is worth highlighting that the von Neumann entanglement entropy concerns the size of generated key in the quantum key distribution scenario of bipartite system \cite{Groblacher}.
-Thus the generalized Schmidt coefficient and von Neumann entanglement entropy we proposed may lead to some new quantum protocols such as multipartite quantum key distribution \cite{Acin2,Nihira} and multipartite quantum cryptography \cite{Scarani}. \fi
+In this paper, the generalizations of the Schmidt number and the Schmidt coefficients for multipartite case are established from a mathematical point-of-view.
+We showed that the generalized Schmidt number is a well-defined entanglement measure since it is entanglement monotonic.
+Our results may shed new lights on the task of multipartite systems: the multipartite states can be classified via the generalized Schmidt number.
+We also hope that our mathematic scenario of the Schmidt number may induce some exact physical or operational meaning.

-Going further, one can define the generalized entanglement formation in terms of the Schmidt coefficient.
-That is, if the Schmidt coefficient of $|\psi\rangle$ is $\{\eta_i\}$, then we can define the generalized entanglement of formation by $E(|\psi\rangle):=-\sum_i\eta_i^2\log_2\eta_i^2$.
+Going further, one can define the generalized entanglement formation in terms of the Schmidt coefficients.
+That is, if the Schmidt coefficients of $|\psi\rangle$ are $\{\eta_i\}$, then we can define the generalized entanglement of formation by $E(|\psi\rangle):=-\sum_i\eta_i^2\log_2\eta_i^2$.
 It can be extended to mixed states via the convex roof structure.
-(Note that although the Schmidt coefficient may not be unique the generalized von Neumann entanglement entropy is unique.)
+(Note that although the Schmidt coefficients may not be unique the generalized von Neumann entanglement entropy is unique.)
 The origin entanglement of formation for the bipartite case is an entanglement monotone, we conjecture that the generalized entanglement of formation is an entanglement monotone (the proof maybe a hard work due to the complex structure of both the multipartite states and the multipartite LOCC).